 - Heat a deep, large skillet or sauté pan on medium.
 Slowly warm olive oil in the pan.
 Add chopped onion, sauté for a few minutes until the onion begins to soften.
 Add garlic and continue to sauté until mixture is fragrant.

 - Add the bell pepper, sauté for 5-7 minutes over medium until softened.

-- Add tomatoes and tomato paste to pan, stir till blended.
-Add spices and sugar, stir well, and allow mixture to simmer over medium heat for 5-7 minutes till it starts to reduce.
-At this point, you can taste the mixture and spice it according to your preferences.
+- Add tomatoes and tomato paste to pan, stir until blended.
+Add spices and sugar, stir well, and allow mixture to simmer over medium heat for 5-7 minutes until it starts to reduce.
+At this point, you can taste the mixture and spice it according to your preference.
 Add salt and pepper to taste, more sugar for a sweeter sauce, or more cayenne pepper for a spicier shakshuka (be careful with the cayenne... it is extremely spicy!).

 - Crack the eggs, one at a time, directly over the tomato mixture, making sure to space them evenly over the sauce.
 I usually place 4-5 eggs around the outer edge and 1 in the center.
-The eggs will cook "over easy" style on top of the tomato sauce.
+The eggs will cook "over easy" on top of the tomato sauce.
+Cook to desired doneness.

-- Some people prefer their shakshuka eggs more runny.
+- Many people prefer their shakshuka eggs slightly runny.
 If this is your preference, let the sauce reduce for a few minutes before cracking the eggs on top-- then, cover the pan and cook the eggs to taste.

 - Garnish with the chopped parsley, if desired.
 Shakshuka can be eaten for breakfast, lunch, or dinner.
-For breakfast, serve with warm crusty bread or pita that can be dipped into the sauce (if you’re gluten-intolerant or celebrating Passover, skip the bread).
+For breakfast, serve with warm crusty bread or pita that can be dipped into the sauce (if you’re gluten-intolerant, skip the bread).
 For dinner, serve with a green side salad for a light, easy meal.